Stunning Phelps, Schooling wins Singapore's first gold

 "It's been a tough road, I'm not going to lie, the first guy through the wall, it's always bloody," he said.

-Singapore has spent millions trying to win more medals at the Olympics, including offering a Foreign Sports Talent program which grants promising foreign athletes citizenship, as well as a S$1 million ($743,494.42) prize for gold medals.
+Singapore has spent millions trying to win more medals at the Olympics, including offering a Foreign Sports Talent programme which grants promising foreign athletes citizenship, as well as a S$1 million (£575,193) prize for gold medals.

 He was inspired to aim for the Olympics as a six-year-old after a dinner conversation about his grand-uncle, Lloyd Valberg, a former national high-jumper who was also Singapore's first Olympian, according to local media reports.